mottbott/docker-k8s-training/docker-storage-network.md

 ## Exercise
 * 📝 Deploy a MySQL database using the mysql:5.6 image and name it mysql-db.
 Attach it to the newly created network wp-mysql-network
 * 📝 Set the database password to use db_pass123.
 The environment variable to set is MYSQL_ROOT_PASSWORD.
-* 📝 Inspect the container if it is attached to the network.
+* 📝 Inspect the container if it is attached to the created network.
-* 📝 Remove everything you have created before.
+* 📝 Remove all resources you have created during this session.